 Lastly, this deliverable discussed the activities of the federated iFLEX pilot with the OneNet platform.
 The activation of flexibility indeed results in reduction of energy procurement costs of the pilot building.
-To this end, the small and large-scale pilot deployment and validation of the iFLEX Assistant will be carried out separately in deliverables D7.6 and D7.7 respectively.
+To this end, the small and large-scale pilot deployment and validation of the iFLEX Assistant was carried out separately in deliverables D7.6 and D7.7 respectively (iFLEX 2023).

 Figure 5-6.
-Forecasted electricity, initial version
+Forecasted electricity, initial version.

 Figure 5-7.
-Forecasted electricity with corrected modeling approach
+Forecasted electricity with corrected modelling approach.

-6 Conclusion
+6 Conclusions

-This deliverable outlines project's federated Finnish pilot's evaluation and validation.
-Collaboration with the MAKING-CITY projects, in Oulu PED area, is also explored by designing an joint pilot, as iFLEX and MAKING-CITY are both end-consumer centric.
-As a result, iFLEX Assistant adds significant value in the energy value chain, hence it offers comprehensive solutions.
-In addition, the deliverable explores the collaboration with related European Commission (EC) Horizon projects, providing integrated solutions that would not be feasible otherwise.
+This deliverable links iFLEX with an ecosystem of HORIZON 2020 projects such as InterConnect, BIGG, BD4OPEM and MAKING-CITY.
+The iFLEX Greek and Finish pilots have benefited from such interactions.
+Specifically, for the Greek pilot, the iFLEX mobile application has been extended with features from InterConnect and BIGG, while the Finnish pilot has been expanded to include a new site.
+Collaboration with the MAKING-CITY projects, in Oulu PED area, is also explored by designing a joint pilot, as iFLEX and MAKING-CITY are both end-consumer centric.
+As a result, the iFLEX Assistant adds significant value in the energy value chain, hence it offers comprehensive solutions.
+In addition, the deliverable explores the collaboration with related European Commission Horizon projects, providing integrated solutions that would not be feasible otherwise.
 The value that iFLEX Assistant adds is clearly addressed from both the end-user and grid perspectives.